apricote/releaser-pleaser/README.md

 - **Prerelease Support**: Offers options to create alpha, beta, or release candidate versions.

 `releaser-pleaser` simplifies release management, allowing maintainers to focus on development while ensuring consistent and well-documented releases.

-## Status

-This project is still under active development.
-You can not reasonably use it right now and not all features advertised above work.
-Keep your eyes open for any releases.

 ## Relation to `release-please`